Conditional Selective Inference for the Selected Groups in Panel Data: Introduction

-To the best of our knowledge, no one has yet examined whether the identified groups exhibit statistically significant differences after identifying the latent group structures.
+We address a third and largely unaddressed issue: testing slope differences between identified groups after estimating latent structures.
 Addressing this problem is challenging as it falls within the framework called post-selection inference, a novel research area that has drawn tremendous attention in recent years.
 In this paper, we mainly focus on the problem of testing for a difference in slopes between two identified clusters by applying the $k$-means clustering algorithm \citep{liu2020identification}.
-Suppose we observe a panel dataset $\{(y_{it},\bx_{it}):i\in[N];t\in[T]\}$ collected from $N$ individuals with $T$ time periods, where $[a]=\{1,\cdots,a\}$ for any positive integer $a$, $y_{it}$ is a real-value response variable, and $\bx_{it}$ is the associated $p$-dimensional covariate.
+Suppose we observe a panel dataset $\{(y_{it},\bx_{it}):i\in[N];t\in[T]\}$ collected from $N$ individuals with $T$ time periods, where $[a]=\{1,\cdots,a\}$ for any positive integer $a$, $y_{it}$ is a real-valued response variable, and $\bx_{it}$ is the associated $p$-dimensional covariate.
 Consider the following linear panel model

 where $\bbeta_i^0$ is a $p\times1$ vector of slope parameters, $\eta_{i}$ is the individual fixed effect and $u_{it}$ is the idiosyncratic error term with zero mean.
-To simplify the model complexity, we assume that $\bbeta_i$ admits the following grouping structure of the form
+To mitigate model complexity, we assume that $\bbeta_i$ admits the following grouping structure of the form

 where $\aalpha_k^0$ is the common group-specific slope satisfying $\aalpha_{G_k^0}^0\neq\aalpha_{G_{k'}^0}^0$ for any $k\neq k'$, $G_k^0$ is the set of memberships for the $k$th group, $\cG^0=\{G_1^0,\cdots,G_{K^0}^0\}$ forms a partition of the set $[N]$, and $K^0$ is the true number of groups.
 These quantities are all unknown to us.
 Throughout this paper, a superscript zero on any quantity refers to the true quantity.